cgrace0044/rock-paper-scissors/README.md

 - [PEP8 Online](http://pep8online.com/) - used to validate all the Python code
 - [Grammerly](https://app.grammarly.com/) - used to proof read the README.md

+## Known Bugs
+There are no known bugs.